Entry Requirements 2020

-We send out visa letters by DHL (post) and email.
-Your letter can take up to 2 weeks to arrive, depending on where you live.
+We send out visa invitation letters by email.
 It is advisable to make your tuition fee payment as early as possible not only to secure your place, but also to ensure that you can apply for and receive your visa in time for the start of the programme.

 What if my visa is declined?